Why focus on childhood trauma?

 We can help prevent trauma.
 But we must first acknowledge it exists.

-Resilient Richland aims to reduce the stigma of trauma and equip individuals and organizations with information and skills to build resilience among children and youth.
+Resilient Midlands aims to reduce the stigma of trauma and equip individuals and organizations with information and skills to build resilience among children and youth.

 Help them thrive